pro1tocol/Linux-Novice-Function/Archlinux/ARM-Install.md

-# This article mainly explains how to install the Archlinux on ARM device
+# This article mainly explains how to install Archlinux on ARM device
 -----------------------------------------

 <div align="center">